DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio_businosmichael/README.md

 - **Propositional Logic**
 	- deals with proposition as a whole
   	- Examples of the application of propositional logic was taught to us which made it more interesting to learn.
 	- as p → q
 		- Inverse ≡ ¬p → ¬q
 		- Converse ≡ q → p
 		- Contrapositive ≡ ¬q → ¬p

 - Another Logical tool that can be used to prove propositions are **logical equivalences**.
-- I was introduced to conditional statements and their importance to the course.
+- I learned to conditional statements and their importance to the course.

 ### Week 3: